Always Hungry? Your Fat Cells May Be To Blame

 Pop quiz: What raises your blood glucose and insulin the most, calorie for calorie?
 A baked potato, ice cream, or pure table sugar?
 Contrary to what you might think, it’s actually the baked potato.
-In his new book Always Hungry, Dr. David Ludwig writes his own guidelines on what to eat to satisfy your appetite without piling on pounds.
+In his new book Always Hungry, David Ludwig, a practicing endocrinologist at Boston Children’s Hospital and a professor of nutrition at the Harvard School of Public Health, writes his own guidelines on what to eat to satisfy your appetite without piling on pounds.
 His one-line mantra?
 “Forget calories.
 Focus on quality.
 Let your body do the rest.”
 Read an excerpt from the book here.

 David Ludwig is author of Always Hungry (Grand Central, 2016).
 He’s a practicing endocrinologist at Boston Children’s Hospital and a professor of nutrition at the Harvard School of Public Health in Boston, Massachusetts.